gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that this functionality is a work-in-progress, and in some cases it may be preferable to remain on an earlier version of Gradle until it has stabilised.

+### Mapping of Maven version range selectors

+The maven version declaration `LATEST` is mapped to `latest.integration` and `RELEASE` is mapped to `latest.release` when resolving a dependency from a maven repository and vice versa when generating a pom file in Gradle (e.g. for publishing via `maven-publish` or `maven plugin`).

 ### Ivy dependency exclude rules

 Previous versions of Gradle improperly handled the `name` attribute for [dependency exclude rules](http://ant.apache.org/ivy/history/latest-milestone/ivyfile/artifact-exclude.html).